People use fast and flat simulation to reason about new games: Decision-making in first-time gameplay

 Relative to the flat, single-step thinking that our Intuitive Gamer model posits people use to evaluate new games, conventional models of how people actually play games~\citep{van2023expertise} perform much deeper tree search, simulating multiple future turns by both players in order to evaluate potential moves before choosing the best move at each step of a game.
 But these models have only been evaluated on players who are either experts in a game, or have at least played a game many times.
 What do human players do when they are playing a game for the very first time?
 Do they search deeply, as previous models might suggest, or do they use only a fast and flat decision mechanism as our Intuitive Gamer model does---and as our results suggest they do when merely imagining how a game might unfold before playing it?

-\paragraph{What moves do people make?} To test whether the Intuitive Gamer player module captures how people actually play a game for the first time, we recruited $302$ participants to play each other in a subset of $40$ the $121$ game variations, plus Tic-Tac-Toe (Figure~\ref{fig:splash-main}c).
-Each participant played only a single round of any given game and did so immediately after reading a brief description of the rules for the first time.
-During the game, participants took turns making moves and could elect to surrender or request a draw if they wanted to end the game.
+\paragraph{What moves do people make?} To test whether the Intuitive Gamer player module captures how people actually play a game for the first time, we recruited $302$ participants to play each other in a subset of $40$ of the $121$ game variations, plus Tic-Tac-Toe (Figure~\ref{fig:splash-main}c).
+Each participant played only a single round of any given game.

-Initial evidence that the Intuitive Gamer model captures not only how people think about new games but also how they play them for the first time comes from comparing the distribution of actual game outcomes (first or second player win, or draw) in this game play experiment with the outcome distributions to be expected if both players make move decisions according to the model.
+Initial evidence that the Intuitive Gamer model captures not only how people think about new games but also how they play them for the first time comes from comparing the distribution of actual game outcomes (first or second player win, or draw) in this gameplay experiment with the outcome distributions to be expected if both players make move decisions according to the model.
 The model captures most of the variance in actual game payoffs with novice players ($R^2 = 0.72$ [95\% CI: $0.67, 0.76$]) and predicts these payoffs as well as human estimates of expected game payoffs do, from our earlier game evaluation experiment (see Extended Data Figure~\ref{fig:empirical-obs-payoff-v-think}).